dvaJi/dvaJi.github.io/src/content/blog/protect-nextjs-api-with-zod.md

 ---
-layout: "../../layouts/BlogPost.astro"
 title: "Protect NextJS API with Zod"
 description: "Zod is a TypeScript library for data validation.
 It's a great tool to validate data in your NextJS API routes."
 pubDate: "Nov 24 2022"
 ---

-A basic step for secure our APIs endpoints is to validate the data that we receive, various libraries can help us with this task, in this post I will show you how to use Zod to validate data in your NextJS API routes.
+A basic step for securing our APIs is to validate the data that we receive.
+Various libraries can help us with this task, and in this post, we will demonstrate how to use Zod to validate data in your NextJS API routes.

 ## What is Zod?

 Zod is a TypeScript library for data validation.
-It's a great tool to validate data in your NextJS API routes.
+It's a great tool for validating data in your NextJS API routes as it allows you to create specific schemas to validate the data you receive.

 ## Install Zod